 Very invasive native with strong, tall, flat, leaves and unusual spiky flower heads.
-The flowers are borne in spherical heads looking a bit like green conkers.
+The flowers are borne in spiky spherical heads looking a bit like green conkers.

-Flowers: June-August followed by spiky fruits.
+Flowers: insignificant June/August followed by attractive spiky fruits.

 Propagation: Very easy to divide.